aggrawal-ankur/elf-dumpv2/README.md

 # An ELF Parser

-An ELF parser and C-style dumper
+A TISv1.2 and SystemV gABI v1.2 compliant ELF parser and C-style dumper.

+***Caution: Project is under active development.***

 To run the project,
 ```bash